ytakefuji/covidlag/README.md

 https://www.cdc.gov/foodnet/reports/data/case-fatality.html

 the CFR is calculated by:
-(number of cases in which patient died/number of cases).
+CFR=(number of cases in which patient died/number of cases).

 The CDC method for CFR is appropriate for annual statistics, but not for time series data analysis.